PowerDNS/pdns/docs/dnsupdate.rst

 This will:

-1. Add the 'dhcpdupdate' key to our PowerDNSinstallation
+1. Add the 'dhcpdupdate' key to our PowerDNS installation
 2. Associate the domains with the given TSIG key

 Restart PowerDNS and you should be ready to go!